vladdez/rainfall/level4/walkthrough.md

 - attack: format string exploitation
-- binary behavior: fgets argument and send it to printf, if global argument = 64 run the shell
+- binary behavior: fgets argument and send it to printf, if global argument = 16930116 run the shell
 - targeted functions: n, p and main
 - vulnerability in v: printf() without argument (Bugs section in printf man)
 - defense: fget

 Method:
 - do stack leakage
-- find in leakage the position of the buffer (find repetition and compare with hex ASCII table)
+- find in leakage the position of the argument (find repetition and compare with hex ASCII table)
 - find the global variable (password)
 - overwrite buffer with address of global variable
 - and pass 16930116 as its value

 Info:
-- positon of buffer in stack - 12
+- positon of argument in stack - 12

 - 0x8049810 - address global variable
 - 10980408 - same in little-endian